mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So, whatever I feel from my personality, there is always some confusion, waves of the mind.
 Feeling good, feeling bad: whatever you say, that is a wave.
 Because that feeling comes from ... ‘stink’, what is called total personality.

 Because I don't know, what is my [karma](glossary#karma)?
 Why did I become a monk?
 I don't know.
 I know why – but on the other hand, there are a lot of reasons.
-I don't know why, so I cannot say.
+I don't know why [exactly], so I cannot say.

 That is really ‘stink’...
 But where does that stink of Katagiri come from?
 No way.
 You have to really go back to the beginingless past, to the endless future.